-- Organizer Warrant Consideration.
+Organizer Warrant Consideration.
 Sovereign has entered into cash acknowledgment and release agreements with certain of its organizers, including Mr. Mastor, to cancel and cash-out the warrants issuable to such persons for a per warrant amount equal to the per share merger consideration, calculated on a fully diluted basis assuming the vesting of all deferred stock awards, the exercise of all unexercised and unexpired stock options and including 12,787 organizer warrants, less \$15.23, which was the weighted average exercise price of the warrants issuable as of the date of the merger agreement.
-Although the amount of the payments in consideration of the warrants issuable to the organizers will fluctuate based on the value of the per share merger consideration, if the merger had closed as of January 17, 2017, and assuming no downward adjustment to the aggregate cash consideration, the per share merger consideration calculated on a diluted basis as noted above would have been \$35.60 and, when accounting for the weighted average exercise price of the warrants, Sovereign would have paid an aggregate of approximately \$260,500 in cash consideration in respect of these agreements, of which Mr. Mastor would have been entitled to receive approximately \$164,000. - Indemnification and Insurance.
+Although the amount of the payments in consideration, if the merger had closed as of February 16, 2017, and assuming no downward adjustment to the aggregate cash consideration, the per share merger consideration calculated on a diluted basis as noted above would have been \$38.16 and, when accounting for the weighted average exercise price of these agreements, of which Mr. Mastor would have been entitled to receive approximately \$185,000.

+Indemnification and Insurance.
 Veritex has agreed to indemnify the directors and officers of Sovereign against certain liabilities arising before the effective time.
-Sovereign has also agreed to purchase a six year "tail" prepaid policy, on terms that are no less favorable than Sovereign's existing directors' and officers' liability insurance, for the benefit of the directors and officers of Sovereign. - Director Appointments.
+Sovereign has also agreed to purchase a six year "tail" prepaid policy, on terms that are no less favorable than Sovereign's existing directors' and officers' liability insurance, for the benefit of the directors and officers of Sovereign.

+- Director Appointments.
 Veritex has agreed to appoint two current Sovereign directors to the Veritex Board effective upon consummation of the merger, one of whom will be named a Vice Chairman.
 The directors to be appointed to the Veritex Board are expected to be Thomas J. Mastor and T.J.
 Falgout.
 These persons will also be appointed to serve on the board of directors of Veritex Bank after consummation of the bank merger. - Employee Benefit Plans.
 On or as soon as reasonably practicable following the merger, employees of Sovereign who continue on as employees of Veritex will be entitled to participate in the Veritex health and welfare benefit and similar plans on the same terms and conditions as employees of Veritex.
 Subject to certain exceptions, these employees will receive credit for their years of service to Sovereign or Sovereign Bank for participation, vesting and benefit accrual purposes.